This information explains how to use sunscreen correctly.

 How do I protect myself against UVA rays?

 UVA rays contribute to skin aging and skin cancer, so it’s important to protect yourself against them.
-The SPF number of a sunscreen indicates only the UVB protection, not the UVA protection.
-Sunscreens that protect against UVA rays must:
+The SPF number of a sunscreen indicates mostly the UVB protection and only some of the UVA protection.

 Who needs sunscreen?

-Everyone, especially if you have a fair skin tone and burn easily with sun exposure.Back to top
+Everyone, especially if you have a fair skin tone and burn when you’re in the sun.Back to top

 When should I use sunscreen?

-You should use sunscreen every day that you are outside, even on cloudy days.
-About 80% of the rays pass through the clouds.
+Use sunscreen every day that you’re outside, even on cloudy days.
+About 80% of the sun’s rays pass through the clouds.

 What is the correct way to put on sunscreen?